e-llo/evolv-e/README.md

 npm start
 ```
 -->
-Then open the index.html file on your browser or [click here](https://evolv-e.github.io/evolv-e/)
+Then open the index.html file on your browser

 ---